"They're Demanding Equal Time" (original editorial cartoon) by Newton Pratt

 Description

-This single-panel comic appears to refer to the 1959 U.S. presidential nominees of both the Republican and Democratic parties, with a tongue-in-cheek nod to Richard Nixon's contentious visit to Nikita Khrushchev in Moscow and Khrushchev's ensuing visit to California.
-The line-up of presidential and vice presidential hopefuls includes, from left to right: California governor Edmund G. Brown; Massachusetts senator John F. Kennedy; Missouri senator Stuart Symington; Texas senator Lyndon B. Johnson; Minnesota senator Hubert Humphrey; and New York senator Nelson Rockefeller ("Rocky").
+This single-panel editorial cartoon refers to the 1959 U.S. presidential nominees of both the Republican and Democratic parties, with a tongue-in-cheek nod to Richard Nixon's contentious visit to Nikita Khrushchev in Moscow and Khrushchev's ensuing visit to California.
+The line-up of presidential and vice presidential hopefuls includes, Democratic hopefuls from left to right: California governor Edmund G. Brown; Massachusetts senator John F. Kennedy; Missouri senator Stuart Symington; Texas senator Lyndon B. Johnson; Minnesota senator Hubert Humphrey; and New York Republican senator Nelson Rockefeller ("Rocky").
 California senator Richard Nixon stands apart from them in front of a cluster of microphones set up beside an airplane's boarding stairs, holding a bouquet.
 A banner behind him reads, "Welcome Mr. K."